Privacy and Data Protection Statement

 - We have a duty of care to people contained within our data

-- Data is a liability: it should only be collected and processed when absolutely necessary
+- Data should only be collected and processed when absolutely necessary

 - UK Data Protection Act 1998 (DPA)